 Even if you no longer have a base in Britain, you might want to keep some of your items in storage, either with a storage company, or with family and friends, to await your return.
 Your international removal company may be able to offer or recommend storage facilities.

 When relocating abroad, you may be in temporary accommodation to begin with, and so will need to divide your things into those that you’ll want from the start, and those, such as furniture, that you will only need once you are settled.

 If transporting by land, the packing issues are similar to what they would be for a domestic move: your possessions will go in one or more trucks and be driven to your new home.
-This might take several days, depending on the destination, meaning that you will have to manage without everything for longer than with a domestic move.
+This might take several days, depending on the destination, meaning that you will have to manage with just your basic belongings for longer than with a domestic move.

 If you are sending your belongings by sea, they will be packed at your house into one or more sturdy wooden containers.
 You will be charged by volume, so moving fewer items will save you money, but if you fill a fraction of a container, you may find you can then add more items for the same price to fill it.
 You could also discuss the option of a consolidation shipment with your international movers.
 Don’t pack anything into your container that you are likely to need in a hurry on arrival!

 When you transport belongings by air, the cost will be determined by weight rather than volume, so you may find that you’d prefer to leave heavy items, like books, behind and only taking high priority possessions by this method.

 It is recommended that your international house removals company packs your belongings for an overseas move.
 Not only will they be aware of any item restrictions and the local customs regulations, they will be highly skilled and experienced in packing goods to ensure their safety.